-Painting digitally using a drawing tablet and drawing software ArtRage is easier than it looks, and strangely addictive.
+Painting digitally using a drawing tablet (opens in new tab) and drawing software ArtRage.
 Using on a graphics tablet or mobile device means that you are not tied to just the office or studio – you can paint anywhere.

-In this tutorial, we'll show you how to create a believable digital portrait using only the pixels on the screen.
-The Surface Pro 3, with its touchscreen and ergonomic stylus is ideal for this workshop, but any touchscreen device would be able to produce similar results – see our pick of the best graphics tablets for a start.
+In this tutorial, we'll show you how to create a believable digital portrait using only the pixels on the screen (to help you get set up, see our ArtRage introduction).
+If you don't already have a suitable touchscreen device, check out our pick of the best graphics tablets (opens in new tab).

 Painting digitally is pretty much the same as painting with real oils and acrylics, so hopefully the process won’t feel too alien if you come from a fine art background.
 The tutorial helps to show how the screen really does become a canvas before you.

-Follow the steps below to learn how to create your own portrait in ArtRage, and watch the video at the end to help you along further.
+Follow the steps below to learn how to create your own portrait in ArtRage, and watch the video above to help you along further.

 01. Pick a subject